ysdn2018/the-next-website/src/content/graduates/martina-serafimovska.md

   most effective solution, and then to showcase its elegance.
 Having always sought to leave a mark of positive difference in the world, she believes she can utilize design to do just that.
+hobbies: >-
+  Working on personal endaveours, from creating videos, art and music to picking up new skills in unfamiliar territories.
+On downtime, she likes to relax with a challenging video game or an interesting documentary.
 tools: 'Adobe: Photoshop, Illustrator, Indesign, After Effects, Audition'
 linkedin: 'https://www.linkedin.com/in/martina-serafimovska-021392112/'
 email: martinase@hotmail.co.uk